forestdb/forestdb.org/models/bayesian-data-analysis.md

      ; query for: what is the best biased-weight? biased-weight

-     ; given that we've observed this data
+     ; given that we've observed all these data frmo our experiment (condition
-     (condition
       (all (flatten
             ; map over sequences